 Different types of defect impact the MOSFET in different ways.
 Micropipes, which now have a typical density below 0.1 cm-2, are destructive, while threading screw dislocations that are accompanied by a pit, and have a similar degree of prevalence, lead to reliability issues, and can cause an increase in leakage current.
-MOSFETs can also suffer from a significant decline in blocking voltage, caused by in-grown stacking faults, complex stacking faults and downfalls - typical densities are 0.01 cm-2 to 1.0 cm-2 for the first of these, and 0.1 cm-2 to 1.0 cm-2 for the other two.
+MOSFETs can also suffer from a significant decline in blocking voltage, caused by in-grown stacking faults, complex stacking faults and downfalls - typical densities are 0.01 cm-2 to 1.0 cm-2 for the other two.